Buying real estate in Busan?

 Where do tenants pay the highest rents in Busan in 2026?

-As of early 2026, the top three neighborhoods where tenants pay the highest rents in Busan are Marine City in Haeundae-gu, Centum City in Haeundae-gu, and the Gwangalli and Gwanganli area in Suyeong-gu.
+As of early 2026, the three neighborhoods where tenants pay the highest rents in Busan are Marine City in Haeundae-gu, Centum City in Haeundae-gu, and the Gwanganli beachfront area in Suyeong-gu, all of which attract premium pricing because of their lifestyle appeal and modern building stock.

 What do tenants actually want in Busan in 2026?